iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 local machine.
 You can easily change algorithms, parameters, and input data right in your text editor, notebook, or terminal.
 But what happens when you already have a model deployed and want to run multiple experiments?
-Or if you want to deploy a new version on a daily basis?
+Or if you want to deploy a new version daily?

 [Continuous Machine Learning (CML)](https://cml.dev/) helps you with this.
 It is an open-source library for implementing continuous integration and delivery